jupyter-xeus/xeus-zmq/docs/source/installation.rst

 To ensure that the installation works, it is preferable to install ``xeus-zmq`` in a fresh environment.
-It is also needed to use a `miniforge`_  or `miniconda`_ installation because with the full `anaconda`_ you may have a conflict with the ``zeroMQ`` library already installed in the distribution.
+It is also needed to use a `miniforge`_  or `miniconda`_ installation because with the full `anaconda`_ you may have a conflict with the ``ZeroMQ`` library already installed in the distribution.

-The safest usage is to create an environment named ``xeus-zmq``
+The safest usage is to create an environment named ``xeus-env``

 .. code:: bash

-    mamba create -n xeus-zmq
+    mamba create -n xeus-env
-    mamba activate xeus-zmq
+    mamba activate xeus-env

-Then you can install in this freshly created environment ``xeus-zmq`` and its dependencies:
+Then you can install ``xeus-zmq`` and its dependencies in this freshly created environment:

 .. code:: bash